-Experienced Advocacy Representing Families in Lee County, Cape Coral, and Lehigh Acres
+Experienced Child Custody Attorneys Representing Families in Lee County, Cape Coral, and Lehigh Acres

 Parental responsibility addresses each parent’s right to make major decisions for the child, such as those regarding healthcare, medical treatment, education, and religion.
 Parental responsibility may also be granted solely to one parent or shared between both.